 According to the Tanzania Coffee Board, coffee was first introduced to the areas around Moshi in the foothills of Mt.
 Kilimanjaro in 1898.
 Today, the northern areas of Moshi and Arusha (at the base of Mt.
 Meru) and the southern area of Mbeye remain known for producing some of the best quality in the country.
 While most of Tanzania’s coffee is produced by smallholder farmers (90% according to Philippe Jobin’s Coffees Produced Throughout the World), some large estates exist in the north owned and operated by European families and corporations.

 Much more common than large estates are small coffee gardens owned by individuals and usually less than a hectare in size.
-Historically smallholder farmers would deliver unprocessed coffee cherry to private collectors, who would then sell to exporters to be processed at their wet mill usually located on an estate of their own.
-If the farming areas are very far from the nearest town, it would be more common for a small holder farmer to depulp, ferment, wash and their own coffee at home so the dry parchment could be stored and delivered to the buyer at the next suitable time.
+Historically smallholder farmers would deliver unprocessed coffee cherry to private collectors, who would then sell to exporters to be processed at their wet mill, usually located on an estate of their own.
+If the farming areas are very far from the nearest town, it would be more common for a smallholder farmer to depulp, ferment, and wash their coffee at home so the dry parchment could be stored and delivered to the buyer at the next suitable time.